pantheon-systems/documentation/source/content/guides/autopilot/02-autopilot-site-preparation.md

 - Static Elements with Dynamic Parts

-    - You can have static elements defined in your source code, but the attributes and data inside this element could be modified or set by JavaScript.
+    - You can have static elements defined in your source code, but the attributes and data inside this element might be modified or set by JavaScript.
 For example, using `setAttribute` to change an attribute on a static element.

 ![Autopilot Configuration screen - Exclude certain types of updates from Autopilot.](../../../images/autopilot/autopilot-configuration-excluded-web-elements.png)

 ### Adjust the Threshold for Dynamic Content

 There might be some dynamic web elements that you don't want to completely exclude.
 You can [adjust the threshold for acceptable change](/guides/autopilot/enable-autopilot/#acceptable-change) in this case.
-Adjusting the testing threshold will help distinguish between true test failures and false positive caused by dynamic web elements or other factors.
+Adjusting the testing threshold will help distinguish between true test failures and false positives caused by dynamic web elements or other factors.

 You will be notified of test failures that fall below the set threshold if you subscribe to Autopilot notifications.